bojanfriscic/tkm-vue-starter/README.md

 To achieve this, each component must:

--   be placed within a folder barring the same name as the component
+-   be placed within a folder bearing the same name as the component
 -   contain the following files:
     -   index.js
     -   Component.vue